mpv-player/mpv/DOCS/man/options.rst

         Allow only Vulkan (requires a valid/working ``--spirv-compiler``) d3d11
         Allow only ``--gpu-context=d3d11``
+    none
+        No graphics API is used - Wayland alone is used for rendering (requires Wayland compositor)

 ``--opengl-es=<mode>``
     Controls which type of OpenGL context will be accepted: